-C403.2..3.2 Medium-pressure duct systems.
+C403.2.9.3.2 Medium-pressure duct systems.
 All ducts and plenums designed to operate at a static pressure greater than 2 inches water gauge (w.g.)
 (500 Pa) but less than 3 inches w.g.
-(750 Pa) shall be insulated and sealed in accordance with Section C403.2..
+(750 Pa) shall be insulated and sealed in accordance with Section C403.2.9.
 Pressure classifications specific to the duct system shall be clearly indicated on the construction documents in accordance with the International Mechanical Code.

-C403.2..3.3 High-pressure duct systems.
+C403.2.9.3.3 High-pressure duct systems.
 Ducts designed to operate at static pressures in excess of 3 inches water gauge (w.g.)
-(750 Pa) shall be insulated and sealed in accordance with Section C403.2..
-In addition, ducts and plenums shall be leak-tested in accordance with the SMACNA HVAC Air Duct Leakage Test Manual with the rate of air leakage (CL) less than or equal to 6.0 as determined in accordance with Equation C4-.
+(750 Pa) shall be insulated and sealed in accordance with Section C403.2.9.
+In addition, ducts and plenums shall be leak-tested in accordance with the SMACNA HVAC Air Duct Leakage Test Manual and shown to have a rate of air leakage (CL) less than or equal to 4.0 as determined in accordance with Equation C4-8.

-CL = F/P0.65 (Equation C4-)
+CL = F/P0.65 (Equation C4-8)